telerik/controlpanel-docs/how-to/prevent-removing-previous-parallel-versions.md

 position: 10
 ---

-# How to prevent the Progress Control Panel from removing previous parallel versions?
+# Preventing the Progress Control Panel from Removing Previous Parallel Versions

 By default the Progress Control Panel removes all previous parallel versions.
 To change this, you should open the Options menu as shown below.